namhoai1109/funny-movies/README.md

 ## Usage

-The web application displays Youtube videos shared from other users in Home page.
+The web application displays Youtube videos shared by other users on Home page.
-To share your funnies Youtube video, follow these steps:
+To share your funny Youtube videos, follow these steps:

 #### Login/Register